Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_integrate_api_cli.md

 To link an API to an asset, create an `AssetResource`.
 AssetResources are the business value that the asset is wrapping and can be SDKs, scripts, APIs, etc. Similar to an `APIServiceRevision`, the API Server is not opinionated about what the AssetResource is.

-Create the AssetResource in the scope of the previously created Asset.
+Create the AssetResource in the scope of the previously created asset.
 In this example, the asset will be grouped in the stage that was created previously:

 ```bash
 jq --slurp -f asset-resource.jq asset-created.json api-service-revision-created.json stage-details.json > asset-resource.json